Who we support

 - Working with Teach First to develop a new ‘Access to Employment’ element to the Futures programme.
 Designed to support students to aspire to and successfully access competitive careers, Access to Employment will form part of the Futures initiative across all participating Teach First schools, reaching over 800 students across the country each year.

-- 74% of students who took part in the programme strongly agreed that ‘I have more insight into my talents, passions, skills and interests.
+- 71% of students who took part in the programme strongly agreed that ‘I know how to find out about careers and job opportunists’

-Learn more about our impact in the Year 1 Evaluation report.
+Learn more about our impact in the Deloitte Access Year 2 Evaluation Report by TeachFirst

 “I cannot stress how exciting this partnership is for us.
 I've been involved in many school business partnerships in the past but I really feel that this one has the potential to blow them all out of the water!”